rejot-dev/rejot/README.md

 We are open-sourcing all components of our platform in this repository.
 Currently, we have released our control plane application, with plans to open-source the synchronization engine in the near future.

 ## Architecture Overview

-ReJot allows an application to integrate data from other data stores or services through its data catalog.

 - **Control plane**: Services publish their public schema to the data catalog for other services in the organization to consume.
 Keeps track of clients subscribed to these schemas and orchestrates the sync engine(s) to move data where needed.
 - **Sync Engine**: Consumes the write-ahead-log of a data store and pushes updates to published schemas to clients subscribed to those schemas.
 This data is made available to services in their local data store.